Louise Bernice Halfe: Personal life

 Louise Halfe was born on April 8, 1953.
 She is also known by her Cree name Sky Dancer.
 She was born in Two Hills, Alberta, and was raised on the Saddle Lake Reserve.
 When she was seven years old, Louise was forced to attend Blue Quills Residential School in St. Paul, Alberta; she remained there for nine years.
 At the age of sixteen, she left home and broke ties with her family.
 This gave her the opportunity to complete her studies at St. Paul's Regional High School.
 While Halfe attended high school, she developed an interest in writing.
 She started a journal to write about her memories and life experiences.

 During her six years at The University of Saskatchewan, Halfe lived off campus in Northern Saskatchewan.

 Halfe earned a Bachelor of Social Work from the University of Regina and a certificate in Drug and Alcohol Counselling from the Nechi Institute.
-Louise currently lives in Saskatoon with her husband.
-She has two children and three grandchildren.